-- Username The login or username supplied to you by your ISP. - Password The password supplied to you by your ISP. - Service Name When using PPPoE some ISPs require you to fill in a Service Name. - Primary and Secondary DNS Server The IP addresses of your DNS servers, these are optional and are often provided by the PPPoE service.
+- Password The password supplied to you by your ISP. - Service Name When using PPPoE some ISPs require you to fill in a Service Name. - Primary and Secondary DNS Server The IP addresses of your DNS servers; these are optional and are often provided by the PPPoE service.